JamesABaker/tutor-landing-page/index.md

 ## Tutoring Approach

-I love helping learners discover that programming is creative, playful, and something anyone can enjoy.
+I love helping learners discover that programming is creative, playful, social and something anyone can enjoy.

 ### 👦👧 *What will your child learn?*